-Please note: A composite ACT score of 17 or a composite SAT score of 1210 can waive assessment requirements if taken no more than four years prior to enrollment.
+Please note: A composite ACT score of 17 or a composite SAT score of 930 can waive assessment requirements if taken no more than four years prior to enrollment.

 Bridgerland Technical College is open year round.
-Most programs are open-entry, which means you can start the program at the first of every month as long as there is space available in the program.
-Because of demand, some programs have waiting lists to get in to the program.
-Please contact Student Services for information on those programs with waiting lists and defined starting dates.
+Most programs are open-entry, open-exit, which means you can start the program at the first of every month as long as there is space available.
+Please contact SSA's for questions about this program, or check start dates.The first step is to fill out the application for Bridgerland Technical College Logan Campus Application

-1. Step One - Fill Out An Application Logan Campus Application 2.
-Step Two: Schedule An Assessment Please note: A composite ACT score of 17 or a composite SAT score of 1210 can waive assessment requirements (except keyboarding) if taken no more than four years prior to enrollment.
-Please email your scores to email@example.com.
+Pre-Enrollment - WorkKeys Assessment: Workplace Documents (Level 5), Graphic Literacy (Level 5) and Applied Math (Level 5).
+Schedule an appointment here or call (435) 750-3188.
+Need a review?
+Enroll directly in Academic Learning.
+Please note: A composite ACT score of 17 or a composite SAT score of 930 can waive assessment requirements if taken no more than four years prior to enrollment.
+Please email your ACT/SAT scores to firstname.lastname@example.org.
 If you do not have your scores, schedule your assessment below.
-Schedule an Assessment
+Schedule Appointment in Logan

 Estimated Monthly Payment: